mv-2112/canonical-openstack-docs/how-to/features/ubuntu-pro.rst

 --------

-This feature enables `Ubuntu Pro <https://ubuntu.com/pro>`__ support for MicroStack.
+This feature enables `Ubuntu Pro <https://ubuntu.com/pro>`__ support for Canonical OpenStack.
 Ubuntu Pro provides additional benefits such as Livepatch and extended security support periods for Ubuntu LTS.

 Ubuntu Pro is free for `limited personal